 Figure 1 provides a historical summary of the number of operators certified to date.
-As of March 31, 2016 the number of all active certified operators reported by the Saskatchewan Operator Certification Board (OCB) is 1,306.
+As of March 31, 2017 the number of all active certified operators reported by the Saskatchewan Operator Certification Board (OCB) is 1,343.
 These are all the certified operators in Saskatchewan, including those who operate waterworks that are not regulated by the Water Security Agency.
-Indian and Northern Affairs Canada (INAC) requires First Nation operators to become certified by the same criteria of education, experience and examination as operators mandated by the Water Security Agency.
-There were 134 First Nation operators certified at the end of this fiscal year.
+Indian and Northern Affairs Canada (INAC) require First Nation operators to become certified by the same criteria of education, experience and examination as operators mandated by the Water Security Agency.
+There were 152 First Nation operators certified at the end of this fiscal year.
 In addition, there are 11 operators working in federal facilities such as parks or correctional centers.
-In addition to the 1,306 active/current operators, 160 are overdue for their certification renewal and are not on the list.
+In addition to the 1,343 active/current operators, 72 are overdue for their certification renewal and are not counted in the total of active operators.

-Figure 1: Certified Operator Statistics, December 2001 to March 31, 2016
+Figure 1: Certified Operator Statistics, December 2001 to March 31, 2017